 In addition to beefing up your company page with visually engaging content, consider setting a Facebook advertising budget for your company that would allow you to:

 Advertising on Facebook is a fairly easy process.
 You choose a budget for however much you want to spend on the ad and set how long you want the ad to run.
 Your ad will stop running after the entire budget has been used or at the end of the campaign date, whichever comes first.
 If you notice your advertisement is doing well, you can increase the budget and extend the campaign period.
-If you see that it’s not doing so well, you can change the budget and stop the ad from running at any time.
+If you see that it’s not doing so well, you can change the budget, update the Facebook ad with a better headline or image, or stop the ad from running at any time.